Tejpalbhardwaj/Writo/README.md

 📝 Writo

-Writo is a lightweight and efficient note-taking Android application built using Kotlin and Jetpack Compose.
-It follows MVVM architecture and uses Room Database for reliable offline data storage.
+Writo is a clean and minimal Android note-taking application designed to help users quickly capture, edit, and manage their thoughts.
+Built with modern Android tools, the app focuses on simplicity, offline reliability, and smooth performance for everyday use.

-✨ Features
+📱 Features

-✍️ Create, update, and delete notes
+✍️ Create, edit, and delete notes

-💾 Offline-first storage using Room DB
+💾 Offline data storage using Room Database

 ⚡ Smooth and responsive UI with Jetpack Compose

-🧠 Clean architecture using MVVM

-🔄 Real-time UI updates via state management
+🔄 Automatic UI updates using state management

+🎯 Simple and distraction-free experience

 🛠 Tech Stack

 Language: Kotlin

-UI Toolkit: Jetpack Compose
+UI: Jetpack Compose

-Architecture: MVVM
+Architecture: MVVM (Model-View-ViewModel)

 Database: Room Database